tearust/t-rust/obsidian/_gitbook-dev-docs/1_tutorial/2_clone-and-rename-project/README.md

 During development, we will use Mock for unit testing.
 So you can see the line `tea-sdk = { workspace = true, features = ["mock"] }` under the dev-dependencies section.
 The mock is a fake tea runtime that load the testing wasm actor and run the unit test functions in your dev machine without deplying to the testnet.

 **key.pem** is a private key file that the developer of this actor knows.
-It is used to verify if the final built wasm binary is correctly signed by the original developer by the TEA-runtime when loading.
+It is used to verify if the final built wasm binary is correctly signed by the original developer by the TEA-runtime when upgrading.
+You can generate key.pem using openssl tool: `openssl genrsa -out key.pem`.
 As a developer, please make sure you keep the key.pem file securely stored.
 Whoever has such pem file can imperonate you to sign a malicious wasm file under your name.

 Mnifest.yaml